-- i.
-Sign an ELSA Law School Hosting Agreement setting out the responsibilities of the Organising Committee, quality standards, and the privacy policy with the Organising Committees; - ii.
+- ii.
+30th of November for the Summer ELSA Law Schools Cycle; - d.
+During the preparation period: - Sign an ELSA Law School Hosting Agreement setting out the responsibilities of the Organising Committee, quality standards, and the privacy policy with the Organising Committees; - ii.
 Provide support to the Organising Committees of ELSA Law Schools through a coaching system; - iii.
 Provide joint promotion of ELSA Law Schools; - iv.
 Provide the Organising Committees of ELSA Law Schools with the ELSA Law Schools Marketing Kit in due time specified in the ELSA Law Schools Calendar; - v.
-Organise the Winter ELSA Law Schools Training Weekend and the Summer ELSA Law Schools Training Weekend; - e.
+Organise the Winter ELSA Law Schools Training Weekend and the Summer ELSA Law Schools Training Weekend; - vi.
+Send the academic partner form. - e.
 During the application and the additional applications period, coordinate unified application process for all ELSA Law Schools and collect all the applications received; - f.
-During the selection period, add ELSA Law Schools to the additional application period upon request submitted by the Organising Committee of an ELSA Law School; - g.
+For the Summer Cycle, during the selection period, add ELSA Law Schools to the additional application period upon request submitted by the Organising Committee of an ELSA Law School; - g.
 Send unified evaluation forms to the participants of all ELSA Law Schools by the end of each ELSA Law Schools Cycle, and evaluate them with the respective Organising Committees of ELSA Law Schools; - h.
 Create, annually revise and, if necessary, update tools to facilitate the organisation of ELSA Law Schools.